Opers, surface defects, and Yang-Yang functional: Non-perturbative Dyson-Schwinger equations

-It is now straighforward to plug \eqref{a1y1} back into \eqref{a2qq} and compute their expectation values of the non-regular parts.
-However, it is convenient to follow the systematic procedure establihshed in \cite{sbxin}.
+It is now straightforward to plug \eqref{a1y1} back into \eqref{a2qq} and compute their expectation values of the non-regular parts.
+However, it is convenient to follow the systematic procedure established in \cite{sbxin}.
 First let us define

 where we have defined the parameters $z_i$ by $\mathfrak{q}_i \equiv \frac{z_i}{z_{i-1}}$ ($z_{-1} = \infty$ and $z_3=0$ by definition), and $t$ is an auxiliary parameter.
 The non-perturbative Dyson-Schwinger equations imply